Cambodian Americans: West Coast

 In Southern California, there is a large Cambodian population in Long Beach, and smaller yet significant communities of Cambodians are present in Los Angeles and San Diego metropolitan areas.
 Four percent of Long Beach's population is of Cambodian descent, mainly concentrated on the city's east section, where there is a Cambodia Town neighborhood.
 Long Beach, California, has the highest population of people of Cambodian ancestry outside of Cambodia itself.
 The Pueblo Del Rio housing projects in South Los Angeles were home to around 200 Cambodian families in the 1980s, and as of 2010, remains a smaller but sizable Cambodian American community.
 The Los Angeles Chinatown has more than 600 Cambodian residents.
 Santa Ana, California, is 0.5% Cambodian American.
 The City Heights neighborhood in eastern San Diego has a large concentration of Cambodians.

 In Northern California, Stockton, Modesto, and Oakland have significant Cambodian populations, while San Jose, Santa Rosa and Sacramento have sizable communities as well.
 Outside of California, the Pacific Northwest is home to another large Cambodian settlement, specifically in cities such as Tacoma, where Cambodians enumerate at thousands, or 1.6% of the population.
 There are also growing Cambodian American communities in Las Vegas, Nevada; Phoenix, Arizona; Salt Lake City, Utah; and Denver, Colorado.
 In Utah, there is a community of Cambodians in West Valley City.

 East Coast

 Lowell, Massachusetts, has the second highest population of Cambodian Americans in the U.S., and is a center of Cambodian population on the east coast.
 13% of its population is of Cambodian descent.
 Cambodian immigrants settled in Lowell during the mid-1980s, where they opened dozens of small businesses.
 Lynn, Massachusetts, which is nearby Lowell, has the third largest Cambodian American population.
 Within New England, Providence, Rhode Island, and Portland, Maine (647 residents; 1%), also contain sizable Cambodian American populations.
-Outside of New England, Philadelphia, Pennsylvania, and the Washington, D.C. metropolitan area have many residents of Cambodian descent.
+Outside of New England, New York City, Philadelphia, Pennsylvania, and the Washington, D.C. metropolitan area have many residents of Cambodian descent.
 480 people of Cambodian descent reside in Utica, New York.